UNINETTSigma2/documentation/code_development/guides/offloading-using-fortran.md

 It provides a simple way of using accelerators without any extra libraries nor deviation from the standard language.
 No compiler directives or any other kind of libraries are needed.
 By using plain standard Fortran the portability is not an issue.
+The code will use whatever means of parallel execution available on the current platform, it might be multicore or in this example offloading to highly parallel GPU execution.

-The 2008 standard will be supported in the foreseeable future, just like many compiler still support Fortran 66 standard today.
+The 2008 standard will be supported in the foreseeable future, just like many compiler still support the Fortran 66 standard.

-This approach provides a simple, user friendly, and portable approach to offloading to accelerators.
+This approach provides a simple, user friendly, future proof and portable approach to offloading to accelerators.

 ## Example code using SAXPY